Impact of Hormones on Memory Loss- What You Should Know

 Certain memory losses and distortions could be normal and may not necessarily indicate Alzheimer’s or other serious memory impairment.
 In fact, many factors influence the memory functions of the brain as we age, including:

-The normal process of ageing causes changes in the hippocampus.
-As this important structure decreases, several brain functions, including episodic memory, work memory, processing speed and executive function have decreased.
+The normal process of aging causes changes in the hippocampus.
+As this important structure decreases, several brain functions, including episodic memory, work memory, processing speed, and executive function, have decreased.

 Sleep